 Everywhere has something going for it.
 It’s human nature to make the most of your hand, and Speke is awash with community groups, such as Grow Speke; an urban garden made from reclaimed wasteland.

 Next up is Liverpool Airport.
 Or, Liverpool John Lennon Airport, as they re-dedicated it in 2001.
-He’s not the only musician honoured in this way; Louis Armstrong can claim New Orleans, Mozart has Salzburg, and Warsaw Airport pays homage to Chopin (who also has a terrifying statue on Manchester’s Deansgate).
-It still feels like a snub to the rest of The Beatles, especially as Paul McCartney and George Harrison grew up over the road in Speke.
+He’s not the only musician honoured in this way.
+Louis Armstrong can claim New Orleans, Mozart has Salzburg, and Warsaw Airport pays homage to Chopin (who also has a terrifying statue on Manchester’s Deansgate).
+It still feels like a snub to the rest of The Beatles, especially as Paul and George grew up over the road in Speke.
 There should at least be a Paul McCartney Ferry Port, a George Harrison Bus Station or a Ringo Starr Taxi Rank.

 We pick up a panoply of new passengers, all riffling for the correct change in the correct currency.
-The post-holiday blues hasn’t hit two teenage girls from Crosby yet.
+The post-holiday blues haven’t hit two teenage girls from Crosby yet.
 Still giddy from their trip to Ibiza and legitimate tans, they burst into phlegmy dialect before their backsides touch down.
 Nobody swears like a Scouser, and for the next half an hour, the pair treat us to an f-word masterclass, with crackling white noise lobbed out whenever they broach a letter ‘k’.

 Toxteth’s reputation precedes it.
 Its name conjures images of riots, gang violence, and in our case, a plastic bottle of Lucozade Sport which cannons off the bus’s windscreen the moment we enter.
 As with the airport, what were once rickety dock buildings are being revived.
 Everything from go-kart tracks to dry cleaners and snazzy bars are springing up.
 Reputations change, but a few streets away from this regenerated facade, it’s still a tough corner of Liverpool.